Maverick1983/AIM/README.md

 # Aegis Implicit Mail (AIM)
 Aegis Implicit Mail is a free and open source library which is designed to provide fast and developer friendly API to send emails using SMTP ports.

+In this fork I change TargetFramework to net48 for my old project.

 # Why AIM